-Mr. Morgan said he met with ten people, including attorneys and Eversource regarding the utility pole for Edna Mosher's subdivision on Nimble Hill Road and unfortunately there was a discrepancy in the interpretation of underground utility connections, whether it meant under the road to the nearest pole or so many feet from the edge of the road.
+Mr. Morgan said he met with ten people, including attorneys and Eversource regarding the utility pole for Edna Mosher's subdivision on Nimble Hill Road and unfortunately, there was a discrepancy in the interpretation of underground utility connections, whether it meant under the road to the nearest pole or so many feet from the edge of the road.
 He said now there were two poles next to one another on the other side of the road.
 Mr. Morgan suggested the Board consider tightening up the definition in the ordinance.

-Chair Hebert said the underground connection was supposed to be from the nearest pole under the ground, but they put the pole near the road, but a site review as not required and the building inspector did not understand the ordinance so he only had them move the pole 100' from the property line.
+Chair Hebert said the underground connection was supposed to be from the nearest pole, but they put the pole on their side of the road instead of crossing to the existing pole.
+He said because a site review was not required and the building inspector did not understand the ordinance, he only had them move the pole 100' from the property line.
 He said Eversource, the building inspector and the Board of Selectmen now knew that it was a mistake in interpretation, but he wanted it in the minutes that it was not to be taken as precedence.
 He said the applicant agreed to plant 6-8' trees around the pole.